Fishing in West End, Bahamas

 Catch Limits and SPORTFISHING REGULATIONS *

-Several amendments to the Regulations governing sportfishing in The Islands of The Bahamas were made by The Department of Marine Resources of The Government of The Bahamas, effective January 1, 2007 and amended again on October 19, 2007:
+Several amendments to the Regulations governing sportfishing in The Islands of The Bahamas have been made by The Department of Marine Resources of The Government of The Bahamas:

 Bahamas Fishing Limits are:

-- 60 pounds or 20 fish of demersal fish, such as groupers and snappers, per vessel
+- 20 pounds of demersal fish, such as groupers and snappers, per vessel

-- 18 pelagic fish (dolphins, kingfish, wahoo, tuna) per vessel (previously six)
+- 6 pelagic fish (dolphins, kingfish, wahoo, tuna) per vessel

 - No Marine Turtles